kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

 * Language setting changing
 * Presets
   * These follow the same ones in-game, with two joke ones, and the [RuneScape Wiki Guidelines](http://runescape.wikia.com/wiki/RuneScape:Images_and_media_policy#Content)
+* Partial Program function disabling.
+  * This is currently a WIP, and more options will be added later on.
+  * This mechanic will add a new table `Config-External` to `Settings.Jcache`, but is only used for this program.
+  * Some mechanics are not suitable for most people as i add more to this, but they are all 100% optional.
+    * An example of one that may not be suitable is `DEVELOPER_ALWAYS_SHOW_SENSITIVE_INFO`, which would help in speed-updating of values without having to check the `Show sensitive information?` permission, re-read, and save.
+This may be unwanted because it will make your username visibe on-launch for instance.
+  * Currently the options for this mechanic are:
+    * `TableCreated (yyyy-MM-dd hh:mm:ss)`, Nothing more for this as it's just to let you know when this program originally made the current table.
+This may be removed at a later time.
+    * `DEVELOPER_DEBUGS_ENABLED`, which allows this mechanic to be used.
+If this is set to `false` any other mechanics will not be utilized, and will be disabled.
+    * `DEVELOPER_ALWAYS_SHOW_SENSITIVE_INFO`, which was explained a bit above.
+It allows sensitve information like your username to be read and visible on-start, skipping the `Show sensitive information?` permission to allow faster saving.
+    * `DEVELOPER_READ_ONLY_CACHE`, which as it may seem it prevents the settigns from being written once changed.
+This will make the program a basic read-only program to view your settings offline, without worrying about it being overwritten.
 - - - -
 **TO-DO**:
 * Add custom Developer Console history editing.
   * Hopefully includes editing values, and adding/removing values
 * Exporting & Importing your settings in Json. (sensitive information excluded)
 * Re-add support to view your UID.
+* More options to disable.
+  * Unknown what else I could have it disable, maybe I'll throw in a few (fun/visual) easter eggs for the Pre-Compiled variants to be suprised with.
 * Even more cleanups!
 (Have to stay clean!)